dlang/DIPs/DIPs/1NNN-AP.md

 Writing the same enum type names over and over again (e.g. exhaustive enum switch-cases) involves the unnecessary, often gratuitous repetition of the enum member's type name.

-The solution used by many other modern language is simple: permit the omission of the enum member's type name when it can be inferred from its context.
+The solution used by many other modern languages is simple: permit the omission of the enum member's type name when it can be inferred from its context.
 Dlang having this shortcut would be equally beneficial, with few drawbacks.